LCL Provides Educational Programs to the Legal Profession

 Elimination of Bias Credit

-Mental Health, Well-Being, and Implicit Bias in a Post-COVID Environment (1 hr)
+Mental Health, Well-Being, and Implicit Bias in a Post-COVID World (1 hr)

-Life and work during the COVID pandemic have been challenging for many people, including legal professionals.
-These challenges are multifaceted and, at times, seemingly unrelenting.
-While a post-COVID world may seem distant right now, current circumstances give rise to unique stressors.
-As the profession adjusts to rapidly changing circumstances, those quick decisions we must make may be based on implicit biases and assumptions.
-The pandemic has affected people differently.
+Life and work during the COVID pandemic presented surprising and complex challenges for legal professionals, affecting each of us differently.
 For some, it exacerbated an underlying health or addiction issue, for others, a new problem developed.
+The quick decisions we had to make amid uncertainty may have triggered implicit biases and assumptions.
 For many in our profession, stigma continues to prevent them from seeking the help they need.
 This program will address the profession’s changing landscape, explore the effects of implicit bias and stigma, and offer perspectives and coping tools.

-Understanding Stress, Trauma, Addiction, and Bias in the Legal Profession (1 hr OR 2hr)
+Understanding Stress, Trauma, Mental Health, and Addiction in the Legal Profession (1 hr OR 2 hr)

-Lawyers face stress daily and are subject to circumstances that can lead to higher stress levels than those with other careers.
-There is a clearly recognized continuum where unresolved chronic stress becomes a predictor for substance use problems and mental illness, particularly depression, which are also more prevalent among lawyers.
-By understanding this continuum and the facts about addiction and mental illness, lawyers can reduce their risk and, hopefully, get help earlier when there is a mental health or addiction/dependency problem.
-This program will present signs, symptoms, risk factors, and recovery regarding these problems.
+Lawyers are exposed to experiences that can lead to higher stress and greater consequences than those in many other careers.
+There is a clearly recognized continuum where unresolved chronic stress becomes a predictor for substance use problems and mental illness, particularly depression and anxiety.
+By understanding this continuum and the facts about addiction and mental illness, lawyers can reduce their risk and, hopefully, get help earlier when there is a mental health, substance use, or related problem.
+This program will present signs, symptoms, risk factors, and recovery regarding these challenges.
 The presenter will also provide personal examples and information on Minnesota’s lawyer assistance program.

 Help for Colleagues in Crisis: Recognizing and Responding to Impairment and Other Challenges in the Legal Profession (1 hr) [LCL tailors to requested credit type]